emcf/thepipe/README.md

 pip install thepipe_api
 ```

 Ensure the `THEPIPE_API_KEY` environment variable is set.
 Don't have an API key yet?
 [Get one here](https://thepi.pe).
-Looking to host it yourself locally instead?
-See the [local installation](#local-installation) section at the bottom.
+Looking to operate it yourself locally instead?
+See the local installation section.

 Now you can extract comprehensive text and visuals from any file:
 ```python